ucsc/site-specialevents/source/_events/slugs-steins/index.md

 ---
 title: "Slugs & Steins"
-description: "Reading Dickens Today with Professor John Jordan"
+description: "The Imagining and Making of a University Campus at Santa Cruz"
 category: Lecture
 layout: full-page

 #### date of the latest event to sort
-date: "2023-07-10"
+date: "2025-07-14"

 permalink: /:collection/slugs-steins
 ---